celtra/custom-ui-extension-pdf-generator/README.md

 2. Run `npm run build` to create `dist/index.html`

-3. Host the `index.html` file.
+3. (Self hosted `index.html`) Host the `index.html` file.
 As it's a simple html, you can do this in multiple ways - from creating own server to uploading it anywhere that allows file hosting and download.
 The html must be served with `text/html` mime type and must not have headers preventing it from being served inside an `iframe`.
 You will need the url where the html is served for next step.

-4. Add extension on account:
+Add extension to account:

 		curl -X POST --location 'https://hub.celtra.io/api/uiExtensions' \
 		--user '<ApiAppId>:<ApiAppKey>' \